Hello from me

 You can read this as, the timestamp is cast to a date (the time portion is removed) which is then cast to a string in one simple operation.
 Of course, there’s so much more besides this little gem, but this isn’t the place to dive into them all.

 PostgreSQL is a sleek, powerful, elegant, expandable database system, always growing but never losing that feeling of being light on its feet.
 It manages many tasks itself, tasks that would require monitoring in any other database system.
 Of course, you still need knowledge of the system, but with many configuration options available, you now have time to explore them as you don’t have to worry about if you have enough extents for your table.

 What are other people reading?

-PostgresPURE, 100% open source, combines PostgreSQL with a powerful set of software components to launch and manage your PostgreSQL database environments.
-And now, it’s even more useful and effective with a new release.
-PostgreSQL is always evolving and pushing its...
+PostgresPURE, 100% open source, combines PostgreSQL with a powerful set of software tools to launch and manage your PostgreSQL database environments.
+So just before the end of 2022, we have finalised the new releases of PostgresPURE.
+In addition to new minor versions...